widaborz/CovidAppProto/README.md

 expo start
 ```

-There are needed also other dependancies for Navigation:
+There are needed also other dependancies for  Stack Navigation:

 ``` bash
 npm install react-navigation